 - Medical FAR's (Part 67) | FAA Statistics | Medical Reform

 7 How should I fill out the FAA medical certificate application?
 How you fill out the FAA medical certificate application (Form 8500-8) is extremely important.
 Be certain of your answers and make sure you have all the necessary documentation for any health conditions the FAA deems significant.

 Contact Pilot Medical Solutions for a free consultation to assure your next medical certificate application is a success.

 Download a printable FAA form 8500-8 Requires Acrobat

-8 Q Is it necessary to visit your office to utilize your service?
-A A visit to our office is not necessary.
+8 It it necessary to visit your office to utilize your service?
+A visit to our office is not necessary.
 We work with pilots throughout the world.

 Pilot Medical Solutions manages your case via direct contact with your local physicians and the FAA.